shesshan/CVIB/README.md

 url = {https://www.sciencedirect.com/science/article/pii/S095070512301050X}
 }
 ```
-🤘Please cite our paper and kindly give a star if you find this repo useful.💡
+🤘Please cite our paper and kindly give a star if you find this repo helpful💡.

 ## Reference
 I'd like to express my gratitude to the contributors of the [RGAT-ABSA](https://github.com/songyouwei/ABSA-PyTorch) repo.
 It helps a lot! 👏👏